-with \mathcal{D} the lens distortion, K calibration matrix, R camera orientation and T the camera optici center in a fixed world coordinate.
-According to this model, camera calibration consists of two parts: internal parameters calibration (\mathcal{D} and K) and external parameters calibration (R and T).
-The internal calibration is to retrieve the intrisic parameters of camera, which should be constant once the camera has fixed its configuration.
+with \mathcal{D} non-linear operator of lens distortion, K calibration matrix, R camera orientation matrix and vector T the camera optic center in a fixed world frame.
+Given a 3D point, it is first transformed into the camera-based frame by the translation T then the rotation R. Then it is projected onto the image plane by K, followed by the non-linear lens distortion represented by \mathcal{D} .
+According to this model, camera calibration consists of two parts: internal parameters calibration (\mathcal{D} and K) and external parameters calibration (Rand T).
+The internal calibration is to retrieve the intrinsic parameters of camera, which should be constant once the camera has fixed its configuration.
 But in the experiments, it shows that the internal parameters varies from one experiment to the other even if the same camera was used with fixed configuration.
 This makes the internal calibration unreusable for the other data sets.
-Similarly, for the external calibration, the camera position and orientation also varies by using two data sets containing a common camera position.
+Similarly, for the external calibration, the camera position and orientation also varies by using two data sets sharing a common camera position.
 This leads us to think over again the whole camera calibration system.
-The conjecture about the phenomen can be two-fold:
+The conjecture about the phenomenon can be two-fold: